JetBrains/kotlin-web-site/pages/docs/reference/lambdas.md

 ### Function literals with receiver

-Function [types with](#function-types) receiver, such as `A.(B) -> C`, can be instantiated with a special form of function literals – function literals with receiver.
+[Function types] (#function-types) with receiver, such as `A.(B) -> C`, can be instantiated with a special form of function literals – function literals with receiver.

 As said above, Kotlin provides the ability [to call an instance](#invoking-a-function-type-instance) of a function type with receiver providing the _receiver object_.

-Inside the body of the function literal, the receiver object passed to a call becomes an *implicit* *this*{: .keyword}, so that you can access the members of that receiver object without any additional qualifiers, or access it using a [*this* {: .keyword} expression](this-expressions.html).
+Inside the body of the function literal, the receiver object passed to a call becomes an *implicit* *this*{: .keyword}, so that you can access the members of that receiver object without any additional qualifiers, or access the receiver object using a [*this* {: .keyword} expression](this-expressions.html).

 This behavior is similar to [extension functions](extensions.html), which allow you to access the members of the receiver object inside the body of the function.

-Here's is an example of a function literal with receiver along with its type, where `plus` is called on the receiver object:
+Here is an example of a function literal with receiver along with its type, where `plus` is called on the receiver object:

 ``` kotlin